A flexible split-step scheme for solving McKean-Vlasov Stochastic Differential Equations: Introduction

-It is important to highlight that although $\{X^{i,N}\}_i$ is a high-dimensional SDE and any existing numerical method a priori applies straightforwardly, all rates and results obtained in this straightforwardly way depend on the system's dimension $Nd$.
+It is essential to highlight that although $\{X^{i,N}\}_i$ is a high-dimensional SDE and any existing numerical method a priori applies straightforwardly, all rates and results obtained in this straightforwardly way depend on the system's dimension $Nd$.
 The constants then explode as $N$ increases.
-Part of the difficulty of the method is to be able to show that such constants, rates and results are independent of $N$ albeit depending on $d$.
-This step has its own non-trivial difficulties which we discuss further below by drawing on prior work \cite{reis2018simulation}.
+Part of the difficulty of the method is to show that such constants, rates and results are independent of $N$ albeit depending on $d$.
+This step has its non-trivial difficulties which we discuss further below by drawing on prior work \cite{reis2018simulation}.

-In this work, we focus on the class of MV-SDE with drifts of super-linear growth in their spatial components \cite{dosReisSalkeldTugaut2017,reis2018simulation,reisinger2020adaptive,bao2020milstein,kumar2020explicit}, encapsulated in the function $v$, where $b,\sigma$ are uniformly Lipschitz (in space and measure), and $\sigma$ is non-constant.
-This class of MV-SDEs appears in several practical models in science, for example, in neuroscience \cite{Baladron2012,Nnmodelcite} introduce the mean-field FitzHugh-Nagumo model for a neurons networks in the brain; \cite{Bolley2011} discuss individual-based and swarming Cucker-Smale interaction models; and models of battery electrodes \cite{Dreyer2011phasetransition,Guhlke2018stochmanyparticles}.
-These equation do not have explicit or closed form solutions and numerical approximations are needed.
-Moreover, standard explicit numerical methods suitable for the Lipschitz case fail to converge on the super-linear growth setting.
+In this work, we focus on the class of MV-SDE with drifts of superlinear growth in their spatial components \cite{dosReisSalkeldTugaut2017,reis2018simulation,reisinger2020adaptive,bao2020milstein,kumar2020explicit}, encapsulated in the function $v$, where $b,\sigma$ are uniformly Lipschitz (in space and measure), and $\sigma$ is non-constant -- this structural Assumption on $b,v$ is trivial from the theoretical perspective but plays an important role in the numerics.
+This class of MV-SDEs appears in several practical models in science, for example, in neuroscience \cite{Baladron2012,Nnmodelcite} introduce the mean-field FitzHugh-Nagumo model for a neuron networks in the brain; \cite{Bolley2011} discuss individual-based and swarming Cucker-Smale interaction models; and models of battery electrodes \cite{Dreyer2011phasetransition,Guhlke2018stochmanyparticles}.
+These equations do not have explicit or closed-form solutions and numerical approximations are needed.
+Moreover, standard explicit numerical methods suitable for the Lipschitz case fail to converge on the superlinear growth setting.
 This is exemplified by the `particle corruption' phenomena \cite[{Section 4.1}]{reis2018simulation} for MV-SDE particle system numerics.
-This phenomena is akin to the divergence of SDE schemes in the superlinear growth setting as highlighted in the seminal work \cite{HutzenthalerEtAl2011}.
+This phenomenon is akin to the divergence of SDE schemes in the superlinear growth setting as highlighted in the seminal work \cite{HutzenthalerEtAl2011}.